IMF's Lagarde says cooperation needed to keep crypto-assets safe

 “Before we get there, however, we should take a step back and understand the peril that comes along with the promise,” Lagarde said, adding that their appeal also makes them dangerous.

 “These digital offerings are typically built in a decentralized way and without the need for a central bank.
-This gives crypto-asset transactions an element of anonymity, much like cash transactions,” she said.“The result is a potentially major new vehicle for money laundering and the financing of terrorism.”
+This gives crypto-asset transactions an element of anonymity, much like cash transactions,” she said.
+“The result is a potentially major new vehicle for money laundering and the financing of terrorism.”

 Before the July 2017 shutdown of dark web marketplace AlphaBay, some $1 billion worth of illegal drugs, hacking tools, firearms and toxic chemicals were sold through crypto-assets on the exchange, she said.